arkency/posts/posts/2012-09-21-filepicker-and-aviary-image-uploading-on-steroids.md

 </a>
 ```

-We use `postData` to store addtional metadata that should come with the request
+We use `postData` to store additional metadata that should come with the request
 from Aviary to our App.

 ```coffeescript